This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 However it is that you roll, I’m providing the basis of the blend.
 The rest is up to you!
 It couldn’t be easier – see below!

-How to use this Homemade Tuscan Seasoning
+How to use Homemade Tuscan Seasoning

-Use it in place of Italian seasoning, on pork, chicken or fish.
+- Use it in place of Italian seasoning, on pork, chicken or fish.

-Blend with olive oil and vinegar to make a delicious vinaigrette
+- Blend with olive oil and vinegar to make a delicious vinaigrette

-And in this yummy Summery Tuscan Chicken Orzo.
+- Make Summery Tuscan Chicken Orzo.

-Store in a jar with tight fitting lid, and use as needed.
+- Store in a jar with tight fitting lid, and use as needed.